-International scrutiny of Iran's nuclear program intensified in late 2002, when Iran confirmed PMOI allegations that Iran was building two facilities that could potentially be used to produce fissile material useful for a nuclear weapon: a uranium enrichment facility at Natanz and a heavy water production plant at Arak, considered ideal for the production of plutonium.
-It was revealed in 2003 that the founder of Pakistan's nuclear weapons program, A.Q.
-Khan, sold Iran nuclear technology and designs.
+International scrutiny of Iran's nuclear program intensified in late 2002, when Iran confirmed PMOI allegations that Iran was building two facilities that could potentially be used to produce fissile material useful for a nuclear weapon: a uranium enrichment facility at Natanz and a heavy water production plant at Arak,16 considered ideal for the production of plutonium.
+It was revealed in 2003 that the founder of Pakistan's nuclear weapons program, A. Q. Khan, sold Iran nuclear technology and designs.17

 The United States and its partners state that they accept Iran's right to pursue peaceful uses of nuclear energy, but that Iran must verifiably demonstrate that its nuclear program is for only those purposes.
+Iran is enriching uranium, but doing so could reflect many intentions, depending on the level of enrichment.
+To construct an actual nuclear weapon, Iran would also have to develop a capability to trigger a nuclear detonation out of highly enriched (90%+) uranium.

-As to Iran's intentions, International Atomic Energy Agency (IAEA) reports of February 18, 2010, May 31, 2010, September 6, 2010, November 23, 2010, and February 25, 2011, indicated that Iran has not satisfactorily addressed IAEA information that Iran might have a nuclear weapons program.
-The IAEA report of May 24, 2011, said the body had evidence that Iran has conducted work on nuclear triggering technology.
-Several earlier IAEA reports (January 31, 2006; February 27, 2006; May 26, 2008; and September 15, 2008) describe Iranian documents that show a possible involvement of Iran's military in the program.
+As to Iran's intentions, International Atomic Energy Agency (IAEA) reports over the past several years indicate that Iran has not satisfactorily addressed IAEA information that Iran might have a nuclear weapons program,18 stating that the body has evidence that Iran has conducted work on nuclear triggering technology.
+Several earlier IAEA reports describe Iranian documents that show a possible involvement of Iran's military in the program.
 The IAEA report released September 2, 2011, said the IAEA is "increasingly concerned" about the possible existence in Iran of past or undisclosed nuclear related activities, including "activities related to the development of a nuclear payload for a missile, about which the Agency continues to receive new information."
 In a February 21, 2011, interview with Lally Weymouth of the Washington Post, IAEA Director Yukia Amano stated, in response to the assertion that Iranian leaders seem very determined to build a nuclear weapon, "I have the same impression."
+In October 2011, press reports said the Obama Administration is pressuring the IAEA to release more of its information showing that Iran is working on nuclear weapons technology, but some reports say Russia and China, who tend to take a somewhat softer line on Iran's nuclear program, are arguing against additional IAEA information releases.19